Accident in Costa Rica? Let’s Learn About Your Rights & Compensation

 What should I do right after a Costa Rica accident?

-Get medical care, document the scene, collect witness info, and avoid signing any releases.
-Contact us so we can preserve evidence.
+Get medical care, document the scene, gather witnesses, and avoid signing releases.
+Contact us to preserve evidence.

 Can I recover damages if I signed a waiver?

-Yes.
-Waivers typically don’t shield negligence in safety protocols, defective gear, or inadequate supervision.
+Waivers don’t excuse negligence in safety protocols, defective equipment or inadequate supervision—especially in consumer contexts.

 How long do I have to bring a claim?

-Deadlines exist and can be short depending on the claim type.
-We confirm the applicable prescription periods and file protective actions.
+Deadlines apply and can be short depending on the claim type.
+We confirm the periods and file protective actions where needed.

 Yes.
-We investigate standards, equipment logs, instructor training, and emergency response to prove fault and maximize recovery.
+We investigate standards, equipment logs, training and emergency response to establish fault and maximize recovery.

 Talk to our injury lawyers

-If you suffered personal injuries in Costa Rica—hotel, road, ocean, zip line accident, or tour—let us carry the legal burden while you heal.
+If your trip turned into a Costa Rica accident—hotel, road, ocean, zip line accident, rafting or ATV—we’ll carry the legal burden while you heal.
+Let’s make it right.

 REQUEST A CONSULTATION

-This guide is informational, not legal advice.
-Case strategy depends on facts, medical prognosis, insurance and current law.
-Contact us for a tailored assessment.
+This guide is informational and not legal advice.
+Strategy depends on facts, prognosis, insurance and current law.

 Tax Crime in Costa Rica